Miloz7x6/SkyCOM/README.md

 # SkyCOM

-SkyCOM is an advanced serial communications protocol for communication between up to 1023 microcontrollers on a network.
+SkyCOM is an advanced, easy to implement serial communications protocol for communication between up to 1023 microcontrollers on a network.

-## origins
+## Origins
 I started this project at the start of 2021, building a custom serial protocol + library since working with RS232 on industrial CNC machines at my job gave me PTSD.

 ## features
+* easy to process and implement in projects
 * checksun
 * up to 1023 devices
-* int, byte and floating point values send true binary values
+* int, byte and floating point values send as true binary values
 * build in system commands

 ## datatypes